Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Pro Tip:

-One of the lesser known Zürich Switzerland travel tips, the base entry fee allows visitors to climb 187 steps up to Karlsturm—or Charles Tower—for panoramic views over the city.
+One of the lesser known Zurich Switzerland travel tips, the base entry fee allows visitors to climb 187 steps up to Karlsturm—or Charles Tower—for panoramic views.

 St. Peter’s Church

-Similar to Fraumünster Church, you’ll observe a blend of Romanesque and Baroque elements including a simple, elegant interior with a notable wooden pulpit and galleries that can be observed for free.
-The church is open every day from 11:00 AM to 4:00 PM with extended hours on weekdays.
+Similar to Fraumünster Church, observe a blend of Romanesque and Baroque elements including a simple, elegant interior with a notable wooden pulpit and galleries that can be observed for free.
+The church is open daily from 11:00 AM to 4:00 PM with extended hours on weekdays.

 Lindenhof

-A 3 minute jaunt down Schlüsselgasse will bring you to Lindenhof, a peaceful green oasis and one of the best places to visit in Zürich Switzerland.
-A tranquil escape from the bustling city streets, its shaded paths, ancient trees, and welcoming benches continue to be a venue for chess games, open-air events, and social gatherings.
+Stroll 3 minutes down Schlüsselgasse to Lindenhof, a peaceful green oasis and one of the best places to visit in Zurich Switzerland.
+A tranquil escape from the bustling city streets, its shaded paths, ancient trees, and welcoming benches are venues for chess games, open-air events, and social gatherings.

 -

-To properly enjoy this site of relaxing leisure, I recommend securing snacks from the nearby Coop supermarket so you can experience a picnic in the park like a local.
+Properly enjoy this site of relaxing leisure by securing snacks from the nearby Coop market to experience a picnic in the park like a local.
 Watch boats glide over the river and pedestrians stroll down the opposing walkway as you indulge in Swiss specialities during a quick break.

 Mühlsteg